I used several breast cancer specific supplies as I recovered from my bilateral mastectomy earlier this year.

 Some were useful- like the above mastectomy pillows.

 Some were not- like the two post-mastectomy camis that someone convinced my husband I needed for $70 a piece.
 And they gave him their sales pitch when he was in the hospital waiting room during my surgery.
-Good golly!
+Oh My Word!
 Leave the poor men alone while their wives are in having their breasts removed!
 I’m still a little perturbed by that.

 My mom and two of her friends have started making mastectomy pillows to give away FREE to women who need them.
 The three women have each had daughters diagnosed with cancer this year (2 breast, 1 skin).
 And the three of them also love Jesus and when he gives them an idea for serve others, they follow through.